-In September 2011 the Trust requested that the Minister responsible for the Crown Lands Act grant an exemption from Treasury Policy TPP 09-05 on the grounds that the Trust lacks the resources to implement the policy.
+In September 2011 the Trust requested that the then Minister for Primary Industries grant an exemption from Treasury Policy TPP 09-05 on the grounds that the Trust lacks the resources to implement the policy.
 The application was made following receipt of a letter from Treasury NSW indicating that an application for exemption by Wentworth Park Sporting Complex Trust may have merit.
-In May 2012 the Trust received confirmation from the Minister responsible for the Crown Lands Act that it had been granted an exemption.
+In May 2012 the Trust received confirmation from the then Minister for Primary Industries that it had been granted an exemption.
+A further exemption has been granted in 2015.

-In February 2014 Manser Tierney & Johnston conducted a mid year internal audit of the Trust as recommended by the Audit Office of NSW in its financial audit.
+In February 2015 Manser Tierney & Johnston, Chartered Accountants and Auditors conducted a mid-year internal audit of the Trust as recommended by the Audit Office of NSW in its financial audit.